2021 Japan Series: Series notes

 In mid-July, NPB entered a nearly four-week hiatus so its players could participate in the 2020 Summer Olympics.
 This break, along with games cancelled or postponed by weather or COVID-19, required the Japan Series to be pushed back into late November.
 Prior to the start of the series, the two managers did not agree to name probable starting pitchers before each game, the first time since 2017, and therefore the teams were not required to do so.
-Home field advantage for the Japan Series alternates between the Pacific and Central leagues every year.
+The home field advantage for the Japan Series alternates between the Pacific and Central leagues every year.
 For this series, it was the PL's turn to hold the advantage, so home field was awarded to the Buffaloes.
 The three games hosted by Yakult, Games 3–5, were played at Tokyo Dome instead of the Swallows' traditional home field, Meiji Jingu Stadium.
-With the postseason delayed one week due to the COVID pandemic, a scheduling conflict arose with an amateur baseball tournament.
+With the postseason delayed by one week due to the COVID pandemic, a scheduling conflict arose with an amateur baseball tournament.
 During the regular season, the Swallows were forced to play several home games in August and September in Tokyo Dome as well because of Jingu's proximity to the Olympics and Paralympic games being held at the time.
 Additionally, Orix held the last game of the series at Hotto Motto Field in Kobe instead of Kyocera Dome Osaka because of scheduling conflicts with AAA concerts.
 Hotto Motto Field was the home stadium of the Orix BlueWave before merging with the Kintetsu Buffaloes.
-After merging, the team split their home games between Kobe and Osaka, however Orix has played less than ten games in total at the stadium in the previous two seasons.
-Due to COVID, attendance for the games were limited to 50% of each stadium's maximum capacity, however approximately 6,000 extra fans that could show proof of vaccination were allowed into Games 1 and 3.
+After merging, the team split their home games between Kobe and Osaka, however, Orix has played less than ten games in total at the stadium in the previous two seasons.
+Due to COVID, attendance for the games was limited to 50% of each stadium's maximum capacity, however approximately 6,000 extra fans that could show proof of vaccination were allowed into Games 1 and 3.
 For the eighth consecutive year, Sumitomo Mitsui Banking Corporation (SMBC) acted as the sponsor and held the naming rights for the Japan Series, which was officially known as the "2021 SMBC Japan Series".